 Fresh Thinking and New Approaches to Complex Challenges in Biosecurity

 "Biosecurity" refers to the policies and actions taken to protect the civilian and military populations against biological agents, whether the agent is intentionally released or naturally occurring.
 Pressing issues in biosecurity include antibiotic-resistant organisms, dual-use technologies, an ever-widening capacity to produce synthetic biothreats, and regulatory structures that are outpaced by scientific innovation.
-The field is complex and includes a broad range of disciplines that can offer fresh thinking.
+The field is complex and requires a broad range of disciplines and professionals who can offer fresh perspectives.
 Advances in the life sciences present significant opportunities and challenges for the 21st century.
-Recognizing the need for critical expertise in biosecurity for the future, senior government leaders asked the UPMC Center for Health Security to establish the Emerging Leaders in Biosecurity Initiative.
+Recognizing the need for critical expertise in biosecurity for the future, senior government leaders asked the Center for Biosecurity of UPMC to establish the Emerging Leaders in Biosecurity Initiative.

-Fellows in the Emerging Leaders Initiative have regular opportunities to interact with current leaders in the field who are working in government, national security, public health, biopharma, the social and life sciences, and medical and disaster response.
-Meetings, webinars, and other events and activities will be designed to facilitate candid discussions about current and anticipated biosecurity challenges and to afford Fellows the opportunity to contribute ideas to the scientific and policy communities.
+Fellows in the Emerging Leaders Initiative have regular opportunities to interact with current leaders in the field in both the private and public sectors, both in civilian and military positions.
+Fellowship activities are designed to facilitate candid discussions about current and anticipated biosecurity challenges and to afford Fellows the opportunity to contribute ideas to the scientific and policy communities.

-Fellows are provided with an array of resources and experiences to advance their knowledge of key biosecurity issues and help them learn about careers in the field.
-Fellows will also receive a 1-year subscription to the leading journal in the field, Biosecurity and Bioterrorism: Biodefense Strategy, Practice, and Science.
+Fellows are provided with an array of resources to advance their knowledge of key biosecurity issues and help them learn about careers in the field.